The Book of Job

 2) Do you think God answers Job?
 Why or why not? [or: How is God’s response both an answer and not an answer?]

-Symposium: [Chapters 3-31]Poetic style now.
-3rd or 2nd century BCE?
-Set in a dungheap, Job debates (Socratic-style, in rounds) with friends Eliphaz, Bildad, and Zophar.
+The style shifts to the poetic now, so 3rd or 2nd century bce?
+Set in a dungheap, Job debates (Socratic-style, in rounds) with his so-called friends Eliphaz, Bildad, and Zophar.

 Eliphaz says the righteous do not suffer, only the wicked.